hyprwm/hyprland-wiki/content/configuring/core/_index.md

 #### Using Multiple Configuration Files

-Splitting hyprland's configuration across multiple files is an easier way of managing the configuration.
-To source or reference other files we use lua's [require](#require) function.
+Splitting Hyprland's configuration across multiple files is an easier way of managing the configuration.
+To source or reference other files we use Lua's [require](#require) function.

 You can refer to the files using relative paths from the location of `hyprland.lua`.
 Example: